CDIL Faculty Development Fellowship

 Description

-The CDIL Faculty Development Fellowship provides time and customized learning opportunities for faculty looking to improve their knowledge of digital scholarshp skills and practices.
+The CDIL Faculty Development Fellowship provides time and customized learning opportunities for faculty looking to improve their knowledge of digital scholarship skills and practices.

 Call for Applications

-CDIL invites faculty members to apply for a CDIL Faculty Development Fellowship when they have a need/desire to develop more digital scholarship skills to enhance their teaching and/or their research.
-The fellowship is open on a rolling basis, but CDIL Faculty can typically handle only 1-2 a year.
+The Center for Digital Inquiry & Learning (CDIL) invites U of I faculty members to apply for a CDIL Faculty Development Fellowship when they have a need/desire to develop more digital scholarship skills to enhance their teaching, research, and/or open publishing.
+The fellowship is open on a rolling basis, but is typically limited by the capacity of CDIL Faculty to 1-2 a year.

 This fellowship offers $1,500 to support faculty in developing their digital scholarship capabilities.
 The CDIL Faculty Development Fellowship provides customized learning experiences that may include: